U.S. Tariff Policy FAQ

 5. Why Are Individual Customers Required to Use DDP Terms?

-1. Logistics Providers' Interim Rules: Logistics partners mandate that individual customers use DDP (Delivered Duty Paid) terms.
+1. Logistics Providers' Interim Rules: Logistics partners require individual customers to adhere to DDP (Delivered Duty Paid) terms.

-Note: For company customers, JLCPCB encourages the use of DDP terms.
+Note: For company customers, JLC encourages the use of DDP terms.

 6. How Should Company customers Cooperate to Reduce Parcel Delays When Choosing CPT Terms?